This post may contain some affiliate links for your convenience. We may earn money or products from the companies mentioned in this post.

 God was with us.
 We just had to keep worshiping.

-Maybe you have recently lost your job, maybe your spouse lost their job and this is fresh for you.
+Maybe you have recently lost your job, maybe your spouse lost his job and this is fresh for you.
 First I would like to say, I am so sorry you are going through this.
-Second, I really hope it isn’t as Long a period as it was for us.
+Second, I really hope it isn’t as long a period as it was for us.

 I am happy to report that a year after his termination, my husband got a job.
 The job came at exactly the right time.
 We had 1 payment left of unemployment and he started a new job.
 It was a contract position at the time, but it was full-time employment.

 During the time he was a contractor, he was given the opportunity to interview with a different company.
 That company hired him and he started that job right before Christmas.
 It was an excellent Christmas gift.
 God’s timing is always perfect, He is never late.
 He had us in His hand the entire time.